SunTT-DOC/PremPS/Datasets/S921/README.md

 RMSD: The root-mean-square deviation between coordinates of all Cα atoms of experimental and modeled structures (in Å).

-**The rest of columns are predicted changes of unfolding free energy upon mutations by four other methods (in kcal/mol).**
+**The rest of columns are stability changes predicted by methods of INPS3D, INPS, PoPMuSiC, mCSM	and FoldX, respectively (in kcal/mol).**

 <font>